 Batsford Arboretum

-Batsford Arboretum is a wonderful arboretum, garden centre and cafe located in the Cotswolds.
-It’s beautiful to visit at any time of year, but the striking autumn colours make it a must visit in October!
+Batsford Arboretum is a beautiful destination in the Cotswolds, combining an extensive arboretum with a garden centre and café.
+It’s lovely to visit at any time of year, but the autumn colour makes it particularly special in October.

-The arboretum is a lovely place to explore and far quieter than places such as Westonbirt Arboretum.
-Wander through the giant redwoods, find the swamp, or cross over the pretty little red bridges in the Japanese garden.
-If you have kids, let them enjoy the play area or seasonal treasure hunt.
+The arboretum itself is peaceful and far quieter than places such as Westonbirt Arboretum.
+You can wander among giant redwoods, explore the swamp, or cross charming red bridges in the Japanese garden.
+There’s also a children’s play area and seasonal treasure hunts, making it a great family outing.

-The car park also has free electric car charging points.
+If you’re a Westonbirt Arboretum member, entry to Batsford Arboretum is free.
+The car park also offers free electric vehicle charging points.

 Additional information